teaching-on-testbeds/re_warm_start_nn/warm_starting_nn_training.md

 - Type: This claim is qualitative.
 - Experiment: A possible way to verify this claim is to train the warm-start model on a subset of the data for a few epochs and measure its performance.
 Then, use the full data and observe how the performance drops.

-### Claim 7:  For the regularization values of 0.1, 0.001, 0.0001, and 0.00001 respectively, the performance gap remained even after applying regularization.
+#### For the regularization values of 0.1, 0.001, 0.0001, and 0.00001 respectively, the performance gap remained even after applying regularization.
 The gap for L2 regularization was 8.8, 4.2, 4.1, and 4.7; for adversarial training, it was 2.4, 2.5, 2.6, and 5.4; and for confidence-penalized training, it was 2.8, 5.8, 4.2, and 6.6.
 ![Figure6](assets/claim7.png)\

 - Excerpt: "We apply regularization in both rounds of training, and while it is helpful, regularization does not resolve the generalization gap induced by warm starting."
 - Type: This claim is a quantitative as it compares the test accuracies of warm-start and cold-start models after using different regularization methods.
 - Experiment: Evaluate the effect of different regularization methods on the generalization gap for warm-start and cold-start models.
 The authors used weight decay, confidence penalized training and adversarial training as regularization methods.

-### Claim 8: The shrink-and-perturb trick can overcome the generalization gap between warm-starting and cold-starting in several important situations.
+### Claim: The shrink-and-perturb trick can overcome the generalization gap between warm-starting and cold-starting in several important situations.
 ![Figure7](assets/claim8.png)
 *This is the new update equation where λ is the shrink factor and p is the perturbation value*